Department of Computer Science

 Advisers will provide students with personal attention in formulating programs with personal attention tailored to the interests and abilities of the individual student.
 For students with no computer experience, introductory courses are offered in the standard curriculum for majors.
 It is possible for advanced undergraduate students to take graduate courses while completing the undergraduate program.

 Graduates in computer science might choose a job in technology development, business, agriculture, industry, non-profit, education, research, or government.
-Their work might be in any of these areas: systems analysis, security, information assurance, bioinformatics, Web development, networking, information system development, data base management, software systems, computer operating systems, game development, systems for process control, automation systems, simulation models, design and development of new computer systems, or management.
+Their work might be in any of these areas: systems analysis, software development, security, information assurance, bioinformatics, Web development, networking, information system development, data base management, software systems, computer operating systems, game development, systems for process control, automation systems, simulation models, design and development of new computer systems, or management.